-The Vizcaya Bridge, as it is officially called, is now a symbol of the engineering of the Industrial Revolution and of Bilbao.
-It is not uncommon to see visitors reaching the bridge in order to cross it by foot or by ferry.
+The Vizcaya Bridge, as it is officially called, is now a symbol of the engineering of the Industrial Revolution and Bilbao.
+It is not uncommon to see visitors reaching the bridge to cross it by foot or by ferry.

 El Glosario: (essential for a getaway in Bilbao or to better understand what to do in Bilbao)